gaeldiab/CSCI-127/README.md

 # Hunter-csci-classes
-# This repo has the codes to Assignments I had during CSCI 127 and 135
+# This repo has the codes to Assignments I had during CSCI 127